-Poster Presentations will be displayed throughout the conference in the catering area/s in A0 size, portrait orientation and on the conference app and website.
+Poster Presentations will be displayed throughout the conference in the Foyer area in A0 size, portrait orientation and on the conference website.

-Each poster board will be individually numbered and each poster presenter will be allocated a poster board number which will be noted on the conference website, app and in the pocket program.
+Each poster board will be individually numbered and each poster presenter will be allocated a poster board number which will be noted on the conference website.

 Posters should not be taken down until after Lunch on Friday 26 July 2019.